 This required first year course examines private lawsuits that seek compensation or other redress for personal injury, property damage, or certain intangible harms such as mental distress.
-The course surveys a variety of tort claims including negligence; strict liability involving animals and abnormally dangerous activities; intentional torts to the person such as assault, battery, false imprisonment, and intentional infliction of emotional distress; intentional torts to property such as trespass to land, trespass to chattels and conversion; and products liability.
-Defenses to tort claims including contributory and comparative negligence, assumption of the risk, and various privileges such as consent, self-defense, defense of property, and necessity are explored.
-The course also covers practical and procedural issues such as vicarious liability, joint and several liability, and statutes of limitation.
+The course surveys a variety of tort claims including negligence; nuisance; strict liability involving animals and abnormally dangerous activities; intentional torts to the person such as assault, battery, false imprisonment, and intentional infliction of emotional distress; intentional torts to property such as trespass to land, trespass to chattels and conversion.
+Defenses to tort claims including contributory and comparative negligence, assumption of the risk, and various privileges such as consent, self-defense, and defense of property, and are explored.
+The course also covers practical and procedural issues such as vicarious liability, apportionment, and joint and several liability.